shawnsong/.tmux/README.md

 Then proceed to [customize] your `~/.tmux.conf.local` copy.

+You can use install-tmux.sh to install tmux.
+You need to provide a numerical version number as a parameter for the script to run.

 [customize]: #enabling-the-powerline-look

 If you're a Vim user, setting the `$EDITOR` environment variable to `vim` will